CodeYourFuture/syllabus/docs/finalproject/external-projects.md

 ## Next Steps

+### 1) Complete this form

 A good next step to getting started with defining your project is to complete this form.

 [CodeYourFuture - Projects Specification Form](https://docs.google.com/forms/u/1/d/1u2zImwEjD5PDWJuMyDeCuQ3AP5xhWr683pGy9HlmC14/edit)

 It is important that you answer all of these questions in **as much** details as possible.
 Even irrelevant details will help us understand what you are trying to achieve.

+### 2) Design Mock-Ups

+Very quick designs of the tool/website you are trying to build will give us a great insight into what exactly you want built.

+You needn't use any specialised tools to design this.
+Paint or Pen & Paper will do for this step.

+Try to think about how each individual page will look.
+Will the user need to create an account?
+Think if the form they will need to fill in.
+Does the user view content on a page?
+What content should be included?